HSN51/HSN51/README.md

 - A passionate freelance software developer from Turkey
 - 🌱 I’m currently learning Computer Vision
 - 📫 How to reach me hgumustepe1@gmail.com
+-  🥅 2024 Goals: Developing an app to be heard in the world 🌎 and learning Computer Vision 🤖
+- ⚡ Fun fact: I love to swim 🏊‍♀️,, play basketball 🏀 and cycling 🚴‍♀️

 Connect with me:
 [![linkedin](https://img.shields.io/badge/Linkedin-000000?style=for-the-badge&logo=Linkedin&logoColor=white)](linkedin.com/in/hasan-hüseyin-gümüştepe-374398253/)